espressif/esp-hosted/esp_hosted_ng/docs/platform/beaglev-fire/beaglev-fire.md

 ![ping google logs](images/wifi-9.png)

-You can also test the new connectionn by ssh-ing to the BeagleV Fire using the wlan ip by running this command from your PC terminal:
+You can also test the new connection by ssh-ing to the BeagleV Fire using the wlan ip by running this command from your PC terminal:

 ```bash
 ssh debian@<your_generated_beaglev_wlan_ip >